 is now Bolivia's busiest airport and serves the country's south-eastern part including Santa Cruz de la Sierra, its second-largest and most industrialized city with over 1.5 million inhabitants.The City of Santa Cruz, located in the more tropical region of Bolivia, offers first-class hotels, fine restaurants, a great museum and colonial churches.
 Santa Cruz residents seem to be more of European heritage, and Spanish is the prevailing language.

 As all Bolivian Airports were nationalized in early 2013, there is no official Airport site available.

-VVI Airport is located within the province of Andres Ibanez, is near the City of Santa Cruz de la Sierra, and can easily be accessed from motorway 7 (Santa Cruz-Montero).
-Airport Contact: tel.
-171 - 3385000.
+VVI Airport is located within the province Warnes - accessible from motorway 7 (Santa Cruz-Montero) - and is near the City of Santa Cruz de la Sierra - Bolivia's most prosperous and populous city.
+(Airport Contact: tel.
+171 - 3385000.)

 There are a number of places to eat and shop (duty-free is cheaper than anywhere else), as well as rental car facilities.

 VIP Lounge Santa Cruz de la Sierra, open 24/7, is in the pre-boarding internatinal area, near door 6.

 For transfer passengers needing to take a nap